eugenia1984/english/b1-english-for-developers/15-learn-how-to-manage-a-conversation.md

         could you send me the updated project plan?
 James:  Sure thing.
         I'll send it over.
-        Anything else we should discuss before our next meeting?
+        Anything else we should discuss
-Alice:
+        before our next meeting?
+Alice:  I think that's it for now.
+        Thanks for your help.
-James:
+James:  No problem.
+        Talk to you later.
 ```

 ---